 MCT Law fights for you to get the correct refund amount from Plantation Golf and Country Club.
 Talk to our attorneys about your refund even if you already received a redemption check for an incorrect amount, or you’re awaiting a redemption check,

 Attorneys at MCT Law believe you deserve the amount originally and contractually promised when you purchased an equity membership.
 We have an experienced commercial litigation team ready to help you.
 To get in contact, fill out a form below, or call 888.952.5242.

 Plantation Golf And Country Club

 PGCC is a private country club located in Venice, Florida.
-Private clubs allow only members and their guests to use club facilities, and are not open to the general public.
+Private clubs allow only members and their guests to use club facilities and are not open to the general public.
 Limited numbers of golf and social memberships are available at PGCC, and these memberships come with equity, or ownership, in the club.
-In turn, this allows the club members to take part in decision making of the club’s short and long term decisions.
+In turn, this allows the club members to take part in the club’s short and long term decisions.